beefoo/lclabs-jfp24/workflow/README.md

 # Workflow Overview

 To assist individuals interested in understanding the process behind our project, this section of the repository outlines our workflows.
-The workflows are broken down into the following steps and notebooks.
+The workflows are broken down into three main steps and notebooks.

 <div style="text-align: center;">